felixmanugara/battery.sh/README.md

 choose the threshold which available in 3 modes, maximum lifespan, balance mode and full capacity mode.

-./battery.sh
+## 1. Full Mode
+      will charges the battery to full capacity this is the best option for you who always working in mobile

+## 2. Balanced Mode
+      will charges the battery to 80% capacity balancing between battery life and battery
+      lifespan, best option if you occasionally work in mobile

+## 3. Maximum Lifespan Mode
+      will charges the battery to 60% capacity good for extending battery lifespan, choose this option if you always running your laptop on AC power

+run `./battery.sh` and you can choose one of the options above

-this script is running by modifying tlp.conf battery threshold value
+this script is running by modifying battery charge threshold value in tlp.conf